LibrariesHacked/data-storytelling/_posts/2025-03-12-the-membership-of-lancashire-libraries.md

 | 2019-2020 | 2880                |
 | 2020-2021 | 3943                |

 There is a significant increase in registrations (37%), but still overall low numbers.
-We mapped both sets of years across the County to see if there were clear patterns or ‘hotpots’ of registrations.
+We mapped both sets of years across the County to see if there were clear patterns or ‘hotspots’ of registrations.

 In 2019-2020 we didn’t see any clear patterns.
 At most the registrations amounted to 1% of the population of a single LSOA, which would be around 15 people.